usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-testing.md

 2. You must choose a "tag" or the version number you are going to assign to your code at this stage.
 Out in the "real world" you will likely use [semantic versioning](https://semver.org/), which we will roughly mimic in class.

-    Specifically, you must name your release `v#.#.#` where the first `#` is the project number (1, 2, 3, or 4), the second `#` is the number of code reviews you've had, and the last `#` is the number of releases you have created since the last code review.
+    Specifically, you must name your release `v#.#.#` where the first `#` is the project number (1, 2, 3, or 4), the second `#` is the number of code reviews you've had for that project, and the last `#` is the number of releases you have created since the last code review for that project.

     For example, your first release should be `v1.0.0` because it is for project 1, you have not had any code reviews yet, and you have not had any releases yet.
 If your code does not pass the tests remotely, then you have to fix your code and re-release your project as `v1.0.1` since you now have 1 prior release.
 After your first code review, the next release will be `v1.1.0`.
-The release `v2.3.4` means this release is for project 2, you have had 3 code reviews so far, and this is the 4th release since your last code review.
+The release `v2.3.4` means this release is for project 2, you have had 3 code reviews for project 2 so far, and this is the 4th release since your last code review of project 2.

     <p><article class="message is-info">
       <div class="message-body">